 How to Set a Table | Artistic

-Place white paper over the cloth to double as a canvas for children’s artwork.
-Children love to draw, so put a white butcher paper on top of the tablecloth.
+Place white paper over the cloth as a canvas for children’s artwork.
+Children love to draw, so put a white butcher paper on the tablecloth.
 The kids can then doodle and color their drawings with crayons.

 How to Set a Table | Table Space